GreatGodson/FinTech/README.md

 ⚡ Email verification

-⚡ Three wallets with three different currencies(USD,POUNDS, NGN)
+⚡ Three wallets with three different currencies(USD,GBP, NGN)

 ⚡ Conversion from one currency to another currency(wallet to wallet) *WIP*